adrianschlatter/rst4html/README.rst

 Image processing
 ================

-A key feature of rst4html is the ability to link to images at arbitrary places.
+A key feature of rst4html is the ability to refer to images at arbitrary places.
 The tool will collect the images from there, process them, and store them very you want them to be.
 This way, your high-resolution fotos remain in your foto library.
 You can also apply transformations